how to get your tessera sanitaria

 Step #2

 Pay a visit to your Local ASL office: This will save you a lot of time later!
-If you are a student or any persons not making INPS (social security) contributions, you should go there first to confirm the exact fee due for the duration of your stay.
-The current fixed yearly lump sum for students is €149.77.
+If you are a student or any persons not making INPS (social security) contributions in Italy, you should go there first to confirm the exact fee due for the period of your stay.

 Step #3